Freelance journalist/copywriter, researcher and editor (August 2015 to present)

 I’ve been a regular contributor to CityMetric (New Statesman), InMotion Magazine (Jaguar), The Motherhood, Tantrum.zyx, Reclaim Magazine (quarterly column), Joyride.com, Dilettante Army and the E List.
 I’ve written one-off articles for Design Exchange and Sorbet.

 I conduct interviews, write copy and manage client relations with global CEOs for Business Worldwide Magazine (January 2016 to present).
 All my work is prepared to publication standard.
+I also write CEO thought leadership manuscripts for Write Business Results.

-I’ve acted as communications lead for volunteer art charities and events, most recently for Wivenhoe Creatives CIC, the Wild About Wivenhoe festival and Off the Rails/Words down the Line.
+I’ve acted as communications lead for art charities and events, most recently for Wivenhoe Creatives CIC, the Wild About Wivenhoe festival and Off the Rails/Words down the Line.

 I’ve also managed social media marketing for various organisations and publications such as Driftmine, Wivenhoe Creatives CIC and Off the Rails.
 I’ve mentored student social media volunteers.